 The dark web comprises internet content that isn't indexed by search engines and can only be accessed using specific software like Tor.
 It’s where hackers often sell, publish, or save the data they stole from their victims.

 There are tools and services that check if your company accounts and passwords have been compromised and posted on the dark web.
 These scan the dark web in real time and take quick and appropriate action to protect stolen executive, employee, or customer account credentials before hackers can use these to commit identity theft, breaches, and other cybercrimes.
+Contact us for a free dark web scan.

 10. Perform routine backups

 If you do fall victim to a cyberattack and lose your data, having an up-to-date backup means you can quickly restart your company’s archive and, consequently, your operations.
 It’s therefore important that you employ at least one efficient and effective method of data backup.
-Learn more about the best backup solutions for small businesses here.
+Learn more about the best backup solutions for small businesses here

 Should I invest in cyber insurance?